thuliteio/docs/src/content/docs/concepts/dependencies.md

 ---
 title: Dependencies
-description: A guide in my new Starlight docs site.
+description: Thulite leverages npm to explicitly declare and isolate dependencies and uses Hugo's module configuration to mount the dependencies' directories, making them available for processing.
 sidebar:
   order: 1
 ---

-Thulite helps you [build scalable and maintainable websites](/concepts/why-thulite/#solid-architecture) and __leverages npm to [explicitly declare and isolate dependencies](https://12factor.net/dependencies)__.
+Thulite leverages npm to explicitly declare and isolate dependencies and uses Hugo's module configuration to mount the dependencies' directories, making them available for processing.

 ## Explicit declaration and isolation